-PSHE education at St. Mary's closely links with the Catholic life of our school as many of the themes and ideas taught in our 6 units involve Spiritual, Moral, Social, Vocational and Cultural issues.
+All About Me (or (PSHE) Personal, Social and Health Education) at St. Mary's closely links with the Catholic life of our school as many of the themes and ideas taught in our 6 units involve Spiritual, Moral, Social, Vocational and Cultural issues.
+The school uses the Diocesan approved Ten:Ten Plus scheme.